 A former commercial photographer with more than 20 years’ experience in framing and art preservation, Glenn is recognized both for his technical expertise and his design skills.

 After graduating from Santa Clara University with a B.A. in studio art, Glenn served with the Peace Corps in the Gambia.
 Following his return to California, he co-founded Artscapes in 1988.
-Most recently, his love of windsurfing led him to Maui, where he now lives part-time.
+Most recently, his love of windsurfing led him to Maui, where he now lives part-time and provides faming services for an extensive network of artists, galleries, and individuals.
 Learning that Maui was home to one of the world’s foremost aikido dojos, the Maui Ki-Aikido center, he began studying there and now serves on its board of directors.
 He is also a past member of the board of directors at the San Jose Museum of Quilts and Textiles.

 Glenn is fortunate to work with a team of veteran framers, many of whom are also gifted artists, including senior designer Randy Hinz at Artscapes’ San Jose/Campbell.